Skip to main content

 GPT-5 (Main Model)

-GPT-5 sets new standards in several important areas and achieves state-of-the-art results across various benchmarks.
+GPT-5 sets new standards in several important areas and achieves top results across various benchmarks.

 Technical Specifications: